-1. Elections of a municipality representative body called the Sakrebulo, or Mayoral elections of a self-governing city/community shall be conducted after the lapse of a full three years from the last respective elections, in October of the fourth year.

-2. Regular elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall be called by the President of Georgia with the countersignature of the Prime Minister 60 days before powers of a Sakrebulo or the Mayor expire.

-3. Elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall not be held during the state of emergency or martial law.
-If the due date of the election coincides with the state of emergency or martial law, the election shall be held on the 60^{th} day after the state of emergency or martial law is lifted.

-4. Information about calling elections of a municipality representative body Sakrebulo, a Mayor of a self-governing city/community shall be published on the official CEC website and through the media not later than the next day after the elections are called.
+- 1. Regular elections of a municipality representative body Sakrebulo, and of the Mayor of a self-governing city/self-governing community shall be conducted on the first Saturday in October of the regular elections. - 2.
+Regular elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall be called by the President of Georgia with the countersignature of the Prime Minister 60 days before the regular elections. - 3.
+Elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall not be held during the state of emergency or martial law.
+If the due date of the election coincides with the state of emergency or martial law, the election shall be held on the 60th day after the state of emergency or martial law is lifted. - 4.
+Information about calling elections of a municipality representative body Sakrebulo, a Mayor of a self-governing city/community shall be published on the official CEC website and through the media not later than the next day after the elections are called.